-- Click the Email tab, and then select the Emails tab.
+- Click the Emails tab.

 - Click the + Create an Email button.

-Step 2: Setup
+Step 2: The Basics

-Step 3: Choose Email Targets
+Step 3: Choose Your Audience

-1. Choose from one of the options:
+- Choose from one of the options:

 - Click the Entire List button to send to your full list.

-- Choose group(s) to receive this email—The first option will be to choose a segment of your list.
+- Choose the group(s) to receive this email—The first option will be to choose a segment of your list.
 These will need to be set up ahead of time in the Audience module.

-3. Similar to the above selection, you can choose whole segments who won’t get the message or just individual supporters.
+- Define Who should NOT receive this email?—The last step in this section is to choose who shouldn’t receive this email.
+Choose whole segments who won’t get the message or just individual supporters.
 Use Do not send to these groups and Do not send to these supporters to limit who gets the email.

-5. Click the Next: Compose Your Email» button in the lower right-hand corner.
+- Click the Next: Compose Your Email» button in the lower right-hand corner.